piscinajs/piscina/README.md

 - Uncaught exceptions occur inside Worker threads that do not currently handle tasks.
 - Unexpected messages are sent from from Worker threads.

+All other errors are reported by rejecting the `Promise` returned from `runTask()`, including rejections reported by the handler function itself.

 ### Property: `options` (readonly)